The Killer: That's not a horror movie.

-The alleged story is about a kid named Maxwell "Max" Connor (Francis Capra) stumbles into an abandoned building and finds a magic boombox containing Kazaam (Shaquille O'Neal): an actual genie.
+The story is about a kid named Maxwell "Max" Connor (Francis Capra) who stumbles into an abandoned building and finds a magic boombox containing Kazaam (Shaquille O'Neal): an actual genie.
 Naturally, the kid doesn't believe what he sees but Kazaam eventually manages to convince him that he's a legitimate genie that will grant him three wishes.
-Meanwhile, Alice Connor (Ally Walker) Max's mother is about to remarry and decided to confess that his real father actually lives in the same city as them so Max decides to find him.
+Meanwhile, Alice Connor (Ally Walker) Max's mother is about to remarry and decided to confess that his real father actually lives in the same city as them.
+So Max decides to find him.
 It turns out his father Nick Matteo (James Acheson) is a musical talent agent who later "discovers" Kazaam.
 His evil boss finds out Kazaam is a genie and tries to figure out how to claim this power for himself.

 - Benevolent Genie: And a hip one at that.

 - Be the Ball: During the climax Kazaam uses his magic to turn the villain into a ball and slam dunks him into a garbage chute.
 Gotta show off those Shaq hoop skills...

 - Big "NO!": Kazaam yells "No" when he sees Max seemingly dead at the end of the film.

 - Big Ol' Eyebrows: The villain, Malik.

 - Character Title: The film is named after Shaq's character, the genie Kazaam.